oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/MapReduce/guided_MonteCarloMultiGPU_SYCLMigration/README.md

 | Optimized for         | Description
 |:---                   |:---
-| OS                    | Ubuntu* 20.04
+| OS                    | Ubuntu* 22.04
 | Hardware              | Intel® Gen9 <br>Intel® Gen11 <br>Intel® Xeon CPU <br>Intel® Data Center GPU Max <br> Nvidia Testa P100 <br> Nvidia A100 <br> Nvidia H100
-| Software              | SYCLomatic (Tag - 20230720) <br> Intel® oneAPI Base Toolkit (Base Kit) version 2023.2.1 <br> oneAPI for NVIDIA GPU plugin from Codeplay (to run SYCL™ applications on NVIDIA® GPUs)
+| Software              | SYCLomatic (Tag - 20230720) <br> Intel® oneAPI Base Toolkit (Base Kit) version 2024.0 <br> oneAPI for NVIDIA GPU plugin from Codeplay (to run SYCL™ applications on NVIDIA® GPUs)

 For information on how to use SYCLomatic, refer to the materials at *[Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html)*.<br> How to run SYCL™ applications on NVIDIA® GPUs, refer to
 [oneAPI for NVIDIA GPUs](https://developer.codeplay.com/products/oneapi/nvidia/) plugin from Codeplay.

 ## Key Implementation Details

-This sample demonstrates the migration of the following prominent CUDA feature:
+This sample demonstrates the migration of the following prominent CUDA features:
 - Random Number Generator

 Calls to cuRAND function APIs are being translated to equivalent Intel® oneAPI Math Kernel Library (oneMKL) function calls.